wgoldie/react-cytoscape-tools/README.md

 - cyJSON: Valid initialization/update object for Cytoscape (using `cytoscape(...)` or `cy.json(...)`).
- Note that this doesn't enforce serializability or proper JSON, because Cytoscape allows non-serializable objects (functions, promises) in several keys.^ww
+ Note that this doesn't enforce serializability or proper JSON, because Cytoscape allows non-serializable objects (functions, promises) in several keys.
 - cyNode: Valid init/update object for a node
 - cyEdge: Valid init/update object for an edge
 - cyElement: Valid init/update object for a Cytoscape element